Webinar Scale Your Shopify Success: Customer Service Integration for High-Growth Stores. Tuesday, July 8th, 10:00 AM ET SIGN UP NOW arrow-yellow-color

 Microsoft

-Microsoft’s SharePoint tool offers a platform for users to collaborate and share knowledge.
-The Microsoft Teams tool gives a platform for users to share knowledge resources.
+Microsoft’s SharePoint tool offers a platform for users to collaborate and share documents, videos and other informative materials.
+Moreover, its collaboration platform, Microsoft Teams allows users to communicate and share knowledge resources.

 The company also has a powerful search across its platforms for users to find information quickly.